UtkarshTheWise/SABTA/README.md

 These masks are then copied into the dataset used by VITON-HD which is pre-made AI ML library that uses diffusion to virtually try on the clothes.

 Finally, the result is generated and the user can see how the cloth looks on them!

+PRE-REQUISITES:

+Since VITON-HD uses a 4 GB dataset for processing, kindly clone it from https://github.com/shadow2496/VITON-HD